Contact the Imported Fever Service after discussion with local microbiology, virology or infectious disease consultant:

 0844 778 8990

-The Imported Fever Service is run by the HPA in partnership with specialist tropical disease units in the NHS in Liverpool and London.
-The service has close links to HPA Health Protection Services and aims to provide an opportunity for better surveillance, epidemiology and evidence-based management of rare and unusual diseases in the UK.
+The Imported Fever Service is run by PHE in partnership with specialist tropical disease units in the NHS in Liverpool and London.
+The service has close links to PHE Health Protection Services and aims to provide an opportunity for better surveillance, epidemiology and evidence-based management of rare and unusual diseases in the UK.

 The advisory service is available free-of-charge as are on-call diagnostic tests for suspected viral haemorrhagic fevers.